impallari/Contextual-Kerning-Tool/README.md

 ## Bird-eye view of your kerning pairs

 Reading your list of kerning pairs in the traditional list view is far from ideal.
-This tools gives you a easy to scan birds eye view of your kerning pairs.
-Easy to scan, and easy to detect pairs that should or shouldn't be kerned.
+This tools gives you an easy to scan "birds eye" view of your kerning pairs.
+It also shows you the list of pairs that you have not kerned.
+It sounds silly, but its actually quite usefull to quickly detect pairs that should be kerned and for some reason you forgot.

 ## Compare kerning in two fonts

-You can also easily compare the kerning in two different fonts, or in two different versions of the same font
+You can also easily compare the kerning in two different fonts, or in two different versions of the same font.